From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 How DNScale Implements Anycast

-DNScale runs a purpose-built anycast DNS network designed for low latency, automatic failover, and regional compliance.
+DNScale runs a purpose-built anycast DNS network designed for low latency, routing-level failover, and regional serving options.

-Each POP sits near major Internet Exchange Points (IXPs), keeping DNS answers close to the resolvers that serve end users.
+DNScale operates points of presence across Europe, North America, and Asia, each located near major Internet Exchange Points (IXPs) to keep DNS answers close to the resolvers that serve end users.

 The Stack at Each POP

-1. BIRD — BGP daemon that announces anycast prefixes to upstream transit providers and withdraws routes if local health checks fail.
+1. BGP routing engine — Announces anycast prefixes to upstream transit providers and withdraws routes automatically if local health checks fail.

-2. DNSdist — DNS load balancer that accepts queries on the anycast IPs, performs health checking, caches responses, and balances load across backend nameservers.
+2. DNS query router — Accepts queries on the anycast IPs, performs health checking, caches responses, and balances load across backend nameservers.

-Zone data is synchronised across all POPs using PostgreSQL logical replication, ensuring every POP returns identical answers.
-When you update an A record, a CNAME, or any other record type through the dashboard or API, the change propagates to all POPs within seconds.
+Zone data is synchronised across POPs using database replication so each healthy POP can return the same intended answers.
+When you update an A record, a CNAME, or any other record type through the dashboard or API, deployment to the edge is designed to complete quickly, while resolver-visible changes still depend on TTL and caching.

 For a deeper look at how DNScale's routing intelligence works beyond basic anycast, including ingress sensing, policy engine, and route signalling, read the Global DNS Resolution Balancing guide.